jordanchow1/cannabis_consumer_insights/README.md

 # Cannabis Consumer Insights

-This repository contains an interactive Jupyter Notebook (`cannabis_consumers.ipynb`) that explores consumer behaviour in the cannabis market, using simulated data built on the findings from the **Numerator “Budding Behaviors: Insights Into the Modern Cannabis Consumer”** report.
-The analysis demonstrates how to go from high-level market report metrics to actionable data insights via clustering, visualization, and segmentation.
+This project reconstructs and analyzes Canadian cannabis consumer behaviour using synthetic microdata generated from published market research metrics (Numerator).
+It replicates core variables such as spending levels, purchase frequency, and product category preferences based on aggregated statistics, then applies data preprocessing, exploratory analysis, and clustering algorithms (e.g., K-Means) to identify distinct consumer segments.
+The workflow demonstrates how to translate high-level market data into granular behavioral insights, providing a quantitative foundation for market segmentation, pricing optimization, and targeted marketing strategy development.
 ---

 ## 🧭 Project Objectives